ePages-de/epages-devportal/beyond-essence/inventory/switch-buttons.md

 ## Choosing between switch button and checkbox

-For some actions, either a switch button or a checkbox might work.
+Switch buttons and checkboxes seem to be quite similar as they are both used to activate some sort of "settings".

-To decide which component would work better, here are some clues:
+To decide when a switch button is used, here are some clues:

-* Use a switch button for binary settings when actions become effective immediately after the user made them.
-* Use a switch button if the feature has a significant effect on the users work and further work steps.
+* Use a switch button to allow merchants to enable features that have a significant effect on their workflow.
-* Use checkboxes when the user can select multiple items that are related to a single setting or feature.
-* Use checkboxes for optional or additional items.
+* Use a switch button to enhance a card with additional content.
+* Don't use a switch button to activate small and distinct options, like an additional price field.
-* Use a checkbox when the user has to perform extra steps for changes to be effective.
+* Don't use a switch button, when the merchant needs to select multiple items in a list that afterwards need to be saved.

 ## Design